md8n/GCodeClean/README.md

 ```

 After processing `GCodeClean` will report the number of lines that it output.
-The output file will have `-gcc.nc` appended to name of the input file that you provided on the command line.
+The output file will have `-gcc` appended to name of the input file (but before the file extension) that you provided on the command line.

 Note: If the input file does not exist then `GCodeClean` will silently fail, that's how it is designed.